Goal: Value Nature

 Our Roadmap for getting there:

 As an industry, we are committed to improving packaging design by ensuring packaging is recyclable or reusable, reducing virgin material use, and increasing post-consumer recycled (PCR) or renewably sourced content.
 In addition, we know we have a role to play in helping to evolve our systems of recovery.
+To support this transition, in 2021, we released our Circular Packaging Roadmap outlining our ambition and associated goals.

 Design cleaning product packaging for reuse or recycling, improving our Materials Circularity Index score 25% by 20251